 If the AAI(s) are not carried by the student, then they should be kept in a central place in a box marked clearly with the student's name but NOT locked in a cupboard or an office where access is restricted.
 The nurses at Bedford Girls' School will email a pupil's parents to request a spare AAI is kept in school (in a named clear box) to avoid the situation where a student or their family forgets to bring the AAI(s) to school each day and, or, on a school trip.

-A risk assessment will be done for any student taking part in a school trip who is at risk of anaphylaxis and annual training will be offered to all staff in the use of adrenalin auto-injectors in school via lhasco, and on school activities.
+Risk assessments for school trips must take into account whether any student participating is at risk of anaphylaxis and annual training will be offered to all student facing staff in the use of adrenalin auto-injectors in school via iHASCO, and on school activities.
 Staff are reminded not to bring foods into school containing nuts for consumption by the students, such as can be found in cakes, chocolates or biscuits.
 Spare AAI's, in individual clear boxes will be stored in main school reception for senior school, and in Junior School reception, to ensure timely collection in the event of an emergency.